evgeniums/cpp-validator/docs/index.md

 ### Element aggregations

 Element aggregations are used when the same validation conditions must be applied to multiple elements of container.
-Element aggregations can use only `functional notation` with single argument.
+Element aggregations can be used either with `member notation` or with `functional notation` with single argument.
+In both cases element aggregations can be nested.

 #### ANY